I was so awful at first at finding Whole30 approved recipes that satisfied!

 Wednesday was leftovers from something, and on Thursday hubby was out with friends again, so the kids and I had grain-free cauliflower mac and cheese.
 Yum!

 Breakfast at least once a week was this grain-free breakfast porridge from The Healthy Breakfast Book.
-The porridge uses sweet potatoes, squash or pumpkin, which my husband will not eat but likes in this (phew!), coconut milk, eggs, coconut flour…it’s super easy to put together, very filling, and a nice change from eggs for breakfast.
+The porridge uses sweet potatoes, squash or pumpkin, which my husband will not eat but likes in this (phew!), coconut milk, eggs, coconut flour (use the code STEWARDSHIP for 10% off at that site!)…it’s super easy to put together, very filling, and a nice change from eggs for breakfast.

 Big breakfast hash with veggies and eggs, Clementine.